-Students arriving after 8:50 A.M. are counted tardy.
-Students must be checked in with a parent/guardian if the student arrives after 9:00 A.M.
-In order to be counted present, a student must attend at least half of the school day (11:50 P.M.).
+Students arriving after 8:10 a.m. are counted tardy.
+Students must be checked in with a parent/guardian if the student arrives after 8:35 a.m.
+In order to be counted present, a student must attend at least half of the school day (11:40 a.m.).
 If a student must leave the building for an appointment during physical education class, he/she may secure a pass from the front office before school begins to make check-out easier.